hewanglanhao/mlagent/README.md

 - The `/start` interface now returns a `mission_id`.

-After starting a task, you should use `/submit_status` with the `mission_id` to check:
+After starting a task, you should use `/submit_status` with the `mission_id` to check the SSH port assigned to the task.

-* the current task status
-* the SSH port assigned to the task

 - Each container started by `/start` can run for **at most 10 hours**.